1 New Case Of COVID-19 In Managed Isolation

 There is one new case of COVID-19 to report in managed isolation in New Zealand today.
 There are no new community cases.

-Twenty-four previously reported cases are now considered to have recovered, bringing our total number of active cases to 44.
+One previously reported case has now recovered, so our total number of active cases remains at 72.

 NZ COVID Tracer

 NZ COVID Tracer now has 2,390,500 registered users.